CRATE TRAINING: teaching manners and house-training by “crate” Method

 - When Rascal is recuperating from illness or injury.

 AWAY FROM HOME: The stress of visiting a kennel, grooming shop, or veterinary clinic is greatly reduced when your dog is accustomed to temporary confinement.
-In fact, Rascal will feel secure in the crate any time your dog will be in a strange place.
-Also, many hotels and motels will welcome a dog with such good training and with a place to stay inside your room (information on traveling with pets is available in our library).
+In fact, any time your dog will be in a strange place, he will feel more comfortable if he is crate trained.
+Also, many hotels and motels will welcome a dog with such good training and with a place to stay inside your room.

 However, a crate isn’t magical; it must be used correctly or your dog will feel trapped and frustrated.
 Effective crate training must be approached with patience, consistency, and lots of positive reinforcement.